How Do You Negotiate a Contract Politely?

 Salary Negotiation Tips

-Salary negotiation can be a challenging process, but with proper preparation, you can increase your chances of getting the salary you want.
+Salary negotiation can be challenging, but with proper preparation, you can increase your chances of getting the salary you want.

 Writing A Counteroffer Letter

-A counteroffer letter is a written document that is used to respond to an initial offer or proposal.
+A counteroffer letter is a written document that you may use to respond to an initial offer or proposal.
 The letter typically includes the following:

-- Provide supporting evidence: If appropriate, offer proof or information to back up your counterproposals, such as market research, industry benchmarks, or analogous cases.
+- Provide supporting evidence: If appropriate, offer proof or information to back up your counter-proposals, such as market research, industry benchmarks, or analogous cases.

-- Request further negotiation: Request more time for discussion so that you can present your counterproposals and try to reach a win-win compromise.
+- Request further negotiation: Request more time for discussion so that you can present your counter-proposals and try to reach a win-win compromise.